 Don’t talk too much, but don’t be so silent that no one knows you’re there.
 Demonstrate that you’re engaged and appreciative of the opportunity.
 Shadowing can be useful as an opportunity to pick the brains of people on set other than the director.
 Be aware of protocol; don’t get in the way.

 Did grad school prepare you for your career?

 In terms of craft, yes, but regarding the business side, no.

 He gets the script during prep.
 Prep is between one and eight days, and he usually gets the script between day one and six.
 He tries not to hear what the script is about until he reads it, so he can track how the audience will respond.
-When he receives it, he tries to read it as many times as possible—to have ownership of the material, you need to know it well.
+When he receives it, he tries to read it as many times as possible; in order to have ownership of the material, you need to know it well.

 • Very little rehearsal time in TV.